Licensure - Examination Information

 |

-Internationally Educated Applicants retaking the NCLEX with Texas
+Internationally Educated Applicants retaking the NCLEX with Texas (you have previously received an ATT with Texas) |

 |